betterscientificsoftware/bssw.io/Articles/Blog/ContinuousTechnologyRefreshment.md

 from VTK-6 to VTK-8 which necessitated refreshing GL infrastructure as well, from `.tar.gz` to `.7z`, which reduced storage for binary test data by 50%.
-Later this year, we plan to refresh commit hooks (e.g., tab characters, `abort()` calls, file name case clashing, using statements in headers), do CI testing (we are currntly testing only proper compilation), and move our [web site](https://wci.llnl.gov/simulation/computer-codes/visit/) and [test dashboard](https://portal.nersc.gov/project/visit/) to GitHub as well.
+Later this year, we plan to refresh commit hooks (e.g., tab characters, `abort()` calls, file name case clashing, using statements in headers), do CI testing (we currently test only proper compilation), and move our [web site](https://wci.llnl.gov/simulation/computer-codes/visit/) and [test dashboard](https://portal.nersc.gov/project/visit/) to GitHub as well.